 Scrabble lovers of all ages, abilities, and experience are most welcome.
-We play tournament style Scrabble (one-on-one) and will introduce newcomers (gradually!) to use of the clock (25 minutes per person per game) and formal rules of tournament play.
+We play tournament style Scrabble (one-on-one) and will introduce newcomers to use of the clock (25 minutes per person per game) and formal rules of tournament play.
+We play three games each session starting promptly at 6pm, 7pm, and 8pm.
 New players receive a "cheat" sheet to start you out with two and three letter word lists, word lists for the "Big 4" (J, Q, Z, X), and front and back hooks for a variety of words.

 Come sit with us for a spell!

 Join the Colorado Springs Scrabble Club on Facebook.

 January 2021 During this time of COVID we have moved online and are using the Scrabble application at woogles.io To play with us online you will need to set up an account on Woogles and familiarize yourself with how the app works.
 You are welcome to join us on a Monday night and we'll help you figure out how things work, but you do need to choose a username and set up an account befor you can join us on the app.
 Mem's username is "memelaina" and our director Mary Parrish is "parrishmar".
 Once vaccination is complete and people are moving about again, we plan to find a location to meet in person for Scrabble club - possibly at the East Library.

 November 2018 We have decided to drop our membership in Meetup.com due to the annual cost.
 So this is now - and again - the main source for information on the Colorado Springs Scrabble Club.
 If you haven't attended for a while please drop by on a Monday evening and have a game with the crew.